 3. 1998 Topps Stadium Club Co-Signers Autographs Scott Rolen, Derek Jeter #CS4

 Scott Rolen appeared in the first three Stadium Co-Signers sets starting in 1997 with fellow Phillie Gregg Jefferies, and running through 1999 when he was paired with Alex Rodriguez.
 The most successful pairing in the three-year run is his 1998 and 1999 card with Yankees legend Derek Jeter.
 There is no serial numbering on either dual signature card, but the 1998 card is surprisingly amongst the most common groupings according to the odds provided by Topps at the time of this product's release.
 The Co-Signers Rolen/Jeter duo is more expensive than the standard Scott Rolen autographs, but can also be viewed as a bargain to some degree considering it is one of the most affordable Derek Jeter autographs.
-Either way, this is a great card with two Hall of Fame-worthy player signatures.
+Either way, this is a great card with two Hall of Fame player signatures.

 2. 1995 Bowman's Best Scott Rolen RC #B87

 1995 Bowman's Best is the sophomore edition of the long-running Topps product.
-The checklist was split evenly between 90 prospect and 90 veterans, each portion of the set with its own numbering and background color.
+The checklist was split evenly between 90 prospects and 90 veterans, each portion of the set with its own numbering and background color.
 Rolen is actually part of the Blue prospect subset since he did not make his MLB debut until 1996.
 The base version of the Scott Rolen rookie card is popular and one of his most sought-after cards.
 In addition, the limited Refractor version, shown below, is very difficult to find and expensive, especially the high-grade copies.